OpenGL Assignment Help

 Next, place files in the include\GL\subdirectory of Visual C++

 Next, the dynamically linked libraries should be placed in the Windows\System subdirectory

 How to compile OpenGL/GLUT Program

-- Assign library files for the linker to use.
-You can do this by choosing project and then “setting” from the file menu.
-Enter “opengl32.lib glu32.lib glut32.lib” under Object/library modules.
+2. Assign library files for the linker to use.
+You can do this by choosing a project and then "setting" from the file menu.
+Enter "opengl32.lib glu32.lib glut32.lib" under Object/library modules.

-- Next, create files for the project.
-You can do this by choosing project, then add to project, and then files from the file menu.
+3. Next, create files for the project.
+You can do this by choosing a project, then add to the project, and then files from the file menu.
 You can then add the required program files

-Avail of our “do my OpenGL assignment” service if you are facing hurdles with your initialization assignment.
+Avail of our “do my OpenGL project” service if you are facing hurdles with your initialization assignment.